-- Improving energy efficiency by 20% and reducing stationary energy by 30%. - Phasing out the use of new gas by 2024 and prioritising transition towards electrification. - Replacing 80% of hydrofluorocarbon refrigerants with low-global warming alternatives. - Electrification of 90% of the Flinders vehicle fleet by 2030 and electrify campus buses.
+- Improving energy efficiency of natural gas (20%), electricity (25%) and reducing stationary energy by 30%. - Phasing out the use of new gas by 2024 and prioritising transition towards electrification. - Replacing 80% of hydrofluorocarbon refrigerants with low-global warming alternatives. - Electrification of 90% of the Flinders vehicle fleet by 2030 and electrify campus buses.